Blue Heelers: episode guide

 Episode 7.04 (257)

-PJ is arrested for murder but the case begins to crumble when their prize witness is found dead.
+PJ is arrested for murder but the case begins to crumble when Homicide's prize witness is found dead.
 PJ's only way out is an unreliable witness with vital information on the murder weapon.
 Will PJ's fate be freedom or life behind bars?

 Guest Starring: Terry Serio as Mick Doyle, Dennis Miller as Pat Doyle, Marcus Eyre as Detective Paul Donald, Adam Palmer as Detective Doug Turnbull, Cathy Godbold as Natalie Anderson, Peta Doodson as Inspector Monica Draper, Mark Wilson as Benny Matthews, Brendan O'Connor as Stewie Forbes, Cheryl Ballantyne as Glenys Forbes, Anastasia Malinoff as Helen Thomas